Personal Injury Glossary Terms

 Accident ReportA detailed official record of an incident created on-site by an authority figure such as a police officer or hospital staff member.

-Appeal – To request a higher court to reconsider a decision made by a lower court when one party disagrees with the ruling, seeking a review of the decision in hopes of overturning it.
+Appeal – To a higher court to reconsider a decision made by a lower court when one party disagrees with the ruling, seeking a review of the decision in hopes of overturning it.

 Arbitration — Resolving a legal dispute between the plaintiff and defendant by a neutral third party whose decision is final.
 It’s often likened to a mini-court case, with the third party typically being an off-duty judge or attorney.
 Both parties agree that the arbitrator’s decision will be binding.
 Arbitration is often seen as a more efficient, quicker, and less costly alternative to litigation.